valerisuleo/angular/reactive-forms/README.md

 `import { ReactiveFormsModule } from '@angular/forms';`

-Next we need to define a field, let's call it `form` and set it as new instance of the form obj.
+Next we need to define a field, let's call it `assoForm` and set it as new instance of the form obj.

 ```
 export class SignupFormComponent {

-  form = new FormGroup()
+  assoForm = new FormGroup()
 }
 ```